RogerHuba/roger_python_guide/class_37/facilitator.md

 setReply(randomReply);
 ```

-We're almost there, now we need to remove the hard coded "Yes." from the 8 Ball.
+We're almost there, now we need to remove the hard coded "Ask me anything" from the 8 Ball.

 Update the inner `<p>` tag to use `{reply}` Inside the form.